dgroomes/vscode-playground/README.md

   Also, there is an interesting override specific to Markdown that turned word wrap on.
 I want that off.
 The raw markdown is source code.
 I'm happy that the *rendered* markdown wraps).
   Can I globally configure preferences in VS Code?
 I want word wrap always off, for example.
-* [ ] Create a launch configuration (I have a working one but I haven't explored the feature enough).
-* [ ] Describe how to run the project in debug mode.
 * [x] DONE Updates for 2024
-* [ ] Cursor?
-Document some observations about the controls and interaction of AI things like auto-completion, inline chat, etc.
-  I want to compress the workflow where possible, and get leverage out of the LLM-powered actions.
 * [x] DONE (they are in `~/Library/Application Support/Cursor/User/keybindings.json`) Where are keyboard shortcuts defined?
 Not in the same `settings.json` file right?